Trustees

 Edward Griffiths, CVO

-Edward was previously Deputy Master of the Royal Household since 2001, responsible for all internal operations, including all hospitality and entertaining delivery at home and for State Visits abroad, and for the upkeep and refurbishment of the interiors of the occupied Royal Palaces.
-He was a member of the Royal Household Wine Committee, which includes an external board of advisors made up of Royal Warrant Holders and Masters of Wine and in 2006, Edward was appointed to the Board of Royal Collection Enterprises Limited as a Non-Executive Director, advising on Public Opening operations and on commercial catering projects.
+Edward Griffiths spent fifteen years from 2001 working for Her Majesty The Queen as Deputy Master of the Royal Household, responsible for all internal operations of the six Royal Palaces and private residencies, including all hospitality and entertaining delivery at home and for State Visits abroad, and for the upkeep and refurbishment of the interiors of the occupied Palaces.
+He was a member of the Royal Household Wine Committee, which includes an external board of advisors made up of Royal Warrant Holders and Masters of Wine.
+In 2006, Edward was appointed to the Board of the Royal Collection Enterprises Limited as a non-Executive Director, advising on all public opening operations and on the commercial catering projects.

 During his time in the Household, he was awarded Lieutenant of the Victorian Order (LVO) by The Queen in 2008 and elevated to Commander of the Victorian Order (CVO) in the 2013 New Year Honours List.
 He has been much involved in the training and development of young people in the Industry and has specialised in the advancement of standards and the achievement of excellence in service.